 - is easy to deploy initially, and is easy to keep current as employees change roles and new-hires are brought on board

-When an email signature program meeting these requirements is put in place, there are a multitude of benefits.
+When a professional email signature program meeting these requirements is put in place, there are a multitude of benefits.
 First and foremost however, is the sheer professionalism that is reflected in the sign-offs to your day-in and day-out email communications.
-I've been asked, "What's the ROI, how do I measure the performance? " It's my belief that unless you're questioning the validity of using business cards in your firm, you shouldn't be questioning the validity of implementing a managed email signature program.
+I've been asked, "What's the ROI, how do I measure the performance? " It's my belief that unless you're questioning the validity of using business cards in your firm, you shouldn't be questioning the validity of implementing a managed

 How to Do This: